fjames86/dragons/README.md

 DNS is the standard system for mapping IP addresses to hostnames.

 ## 2. Usage
-The only function is `QUERY` which accepts a question or list of questions to send to the DNS.
+The main function is `QUERY` which accepts a question or list of questions to send to the DNS.
 It returns `(values answers authorities additionals questions)`.

 The ANSWERS, AUTHORITIES and ADDITIONALS are represented as  resource record structures (Lisp name RR).